thlorenz/proxyquire/README.md

 foo();  // 'goodbye' is printed to stdout
 ```

-There is one important caveat with global overrides:

-*Any module setup code will be re-executed.*
+Be aware that when using global overrides **any module initialization code will be re-executed for each require.**

-This is because node.js caches the return value of `require`
+This is not normally the case since node.js caches the return value of `require`, however to make global overrides work ,

-Say you have a module, C, that you wish to stub.
-You require module A which contains `require('B')`.
-Module B in turn contains `require('C')`.
-If module B has already been required elsewhere then when module A receives the cached version of module B and proxyquire has no opportunity to inject the stub for C.

-Proxyquire works around this problem by ignoring the module cache when any module stubs are specified as `@global`.

-This can cause unexpected behaviour.
-If module B looked like this:
+`proxyquire` bypasses the module cache.
+This may cause **unexpected behaviour if a module's initialization causes side effects**.

+As an example consider this module which opens a file during its initialization:

 ```javascript
 var fs = require('fs')